intel/intel-extension-for-transformers/docs/profiling.md

 # Profiling
 ## Introduction
 In terms of improving the performance of the model  ,we should evaluate the performance of each operator(op)  during inference.
-NLP Toolkit supports  tracing the profiling of operator latency.
+Intel Extension for Transformers supports  tracing the profiling of operator latency.
 ## Usage
 ### Example
 run python